 We have moved all of our news pages to a separate site that can now include video newsclips for nano science, education and technology.
 Visit www.NanoNEWS.TV

-During the past 15 years we have seeded many ideas into the global consciousness to stimulate preparing our students for their future.
-Many resources are now available for schools to incorporate into their standard curriculum and some of them are developed by our member universities and provided on our site free for inclusion.
+During the past 16 years we have seeded many ideas into the global consciousness, to stimulate preparing our students for their future.
+Many resources are now available for schools to incorporate into their standard curriculum, and some of them are developed by our member universities and provided on our site free for inclusion.
+Our new 'Nano in Nature' book series will continue to develop books for K-5 that teach the geometry of nature as the foundation of science and math.

 Due to the complicated structure of our education paradigm these resources are not being used in the schools across the United States.
-Nano science is the new foundation for the integration of all science and engineering courses for the next generation and is being taught at the primary grade level throughout the Asian-Pacific countries.
-Therefore, our goal is to work with publishers and content providers who can include these new materials for grades K-12 as visual elements to expand our student's knowledge base and prepare them for a very different future in a global society enhanced by all of the integrated science research now in process.
-We are also working with school districts where teachers are responsible for writing their own curriculum to encourage the use of our free resources as in-depth lessons to strengthen their mandated science courses.
+Nano science is the new foundation for the integration of all science and engineering courses for the next generation, and is being taught at the primary grade level throughout the Asian-Pacific countries, and Europe.

 To gain a better understanding of the relevance and importance of our mission concerning an integrated innovative learning matrix for students, take a look at the project created by Peter Pesti at Georgia Tech College of Computing.
 This is the initial release of the "Detailed Roadmap of the 21st Century" compilation, a year by year bullet point list of notable advances expected to happen in the 21st century, from 2006 onwards.
 Karsten Staack made the following video using his selection of the predictions from the research: